Valued fields, Metastable groups: Groups with definable generics

 \begin{rem} Let \(\pi\) be a right generic filter of $G$.
-Then it follows easily for the above that $\mu := \bigcap_{g\in G}\transl{g}{\pi}$ is a definable filter concentrating on $G$.
+Then it follows easily from the above that $\mu := \bigcap_{g\in G}\transl{g}{\pi}$ is a definable filter concentrating on $G$.
 It is obviously invariant under left translation by $G$. \end{rem}